mindee/mindee-api-nodejs/README.md

-# Mindee API Helper Library for NodeJS
+# Mindee API Helper Library for Node.js
-Quickly and easily connect to Mindee's API services using NodeJS.
+Quickly and easily connect to Mindee's API services using Node.js.

 ## Quick Start
 Here's the TL;DR of getting started.